thecloudxpert/emea-uk-aria-auto-exp-day/module-4/m4-full-lab-guide.md

 ## Introduction

-In this section of the training we will start iterative development of Cloud Templates through version management in Cloud Assembly.
-We will be building off the previous multi-cloud Cloud Template by making the cloud we intend to deploy the machine to, an input parameter during deployment time.
+In this lab exercise we will start iterative development of Cloud Templates through version management in Cloud Assembly.
+We will be building off the previous Cloud Agnostic Cloud Template by making the cloud we intend to deploy the machine to, an input parameter during deployment time.
 At the same time we will be versioning our Cloud Template and comparing the changes between different versions.

 ## Lab Overview